Encarnación Cabré

 Encarnación Cabré Herreros (21 March 1911 – 18 March 2005) was a Spanish archaeologist.
+A prolific academic in the 1930s, Cabré is considered to be the first woman in Spain to become a professional archaeologist.

-Cabré developed her interests in archaeology at a young age and accompanied her father Juan Cabré, a prominent Spanish archaeologist, on expeditions to peninsular Spain.
-She became a prolific academic in archaeological excavation in the 1930s, documenting her activities in various journal publications and presenting them at international conferences.
-After the Spanish Civil War, the Francoist dictatorship forbade her from teaching, and she mostly retired.
-She returned to the field in 1975, where she worked for the rest of her life.
+Cabré developed an interest in archaeology at a young age.
+She accompanied her father Juan Cabré, a prominent Spanish archaeologist, on expeditions to peninsular Spain.
+She was a prolific academic in the 1930s, presenting her research in archaeological excavation in various journals and international conferences.
+After the Spanish Civil War of the late 1930s, the Francoist dictatorship forbade her from teaching, and she mostly retired.
+She returned to the field in 1975, where she remained active for the rest of her life.

-Cabré is considered to be the first woman in Spain to become a professional archaeologist.
-In 2019, the Spanish parliament recognised her for contributions to women's professional advancement.
+In 2019, the Spanish parliament recognised Cabré for contributions to women's professional advancement.

-Biography
+Life and career

 Early life

-Encarnación Cabré Herreros was born on 21 March 1911 in Madrid, Spain, to a middle-class family with "deep Catholic roots."
+Encarnación Cabré Herreros was born on 21 March 1911 in Madrid, Spain, to a middle-class family with "deep Catholic roots" ("de profundas raíces católicas").
 Her father, Juan Cabré, was a prominent Spanish archaeologist.
 She lived the first six years of her life in her maternal grandparents' home in Santa María de Huerta, as her father could not own a house due to the intense nature of his work.